Confused by complex code? Let our AI-powered Code Explainer demystify it for you. Try it out!

 Notice we prepended the text with

-"summarize: " text, and that's because T5 isn't just for text summarization, you can basically use it for any text-to-text transformation, such as machine translation or question answering.
+"summarize: " text, and that's because T5 isn't just for text summarization.
+You can use it for any text-to-text transformation, such as machine translation or question answering, or even paraphrasing.

-For example, the T5 transformer can be used for machine translation, you can set
+For example, we can use the T5 transformer for machine translation, and you can set

 "translate English to German: " instead of